digvijaygole777/Bank-Marketing-Analysis/README.md

 ### - Evaluation:
-*Social media data like facebook, Twitter and other blogs is increasing day by day.
-After understanding the sentiments of the social media data.
+* After understanding the sentiments of the Bank Marketing Data Set.
 We need to mine knowledge and capture the ideas from the dataset.
 In this process of capturing the insights from the data, we need to evaluate the results at each datamining phase which is a challenging task.
-The common problem which everyone can face is that for unbalanced social media data streams with, for example, 90% of the instances in one class, the simplest classifiers will have high accuracies of at least 90%.*
+The common problem which everyone can face is that for unbalanced Bank Marketing Data Set data streams with, for example, 90% of the instances in one class, the simplest classifiers will have high accuracies of at least 90%.*

 *We can use different evaluation techniques like:*